 The new idea of grocery shopping through QR codes all started in the capital of South Korea, Seoul.
 The virtual grocery store is located in the metro station because of the heavy traffic of people that use the transportation daily to get to work and around town.
 As people wait for the metro to arrive, what better way to spend that free time than virtually grocery shopping!
 The virtual store has pictures of various grocery items with a QR code linked to the product ready to scan with a mobile device.
 Once the code is scanned, the product is then linked to their user account and the groceries ordered will be physically delivered to their home even before getting home from work.
 Not only does the virtual grocery store bring convenience to busy lifestyles but also allows for spontaneous purchasing.
 Thus creating a major increase in sales for online shopping at 76% and actual sales going up to 130%.

-Maybe the idea of QR codes aren’t so bad.
-Tesco really embraced the use of QR codes and took advantage of the technology to create an idea suitable for ones with the busier lifestyle.
-The people of South Korea have really embraced the new way of grocery shopping and maybe it’s time for us to give QR codes a second chance?
+Maybe the idea of QR codes isn’t so bad.
+Tesco embraced the use of QR codes and took advantage of the technology to create an idea suitable for ones with a busier lifestyle.
+The people of South Korea have embraced the new way of grocery shopping and maybe it’s time for us to give QR codes a second chance?
 So next time you see a QR code, don’t be hesitant to try it out because you never know what you’ll get.
-It doesn’t hurt to try and I promise the next time I see a QR code I will definitely give it quick scan with my mobile device.
+It doesn’t hurt to try and I promise the next time I see a QR code I will give it a quick scan with my mobile device.

 Have you heard of QR codes before?
 Or have you scanned a QR code before?
 Tell me your experiences because I would love to hear them.
 Feel free to leave comments and as always, thank you for reading.